docker-mailserver/docker-mailserver/README.md

       -v "$(pwd)/config":/tmp/docker-mailserver \
       -ti tvial/docker-mailserver:latest generate-dkim-config

+This generates DKIM keys for domains in configuration files.
+You can also generate DKIM key for a domain by using command

+    docker run --rm \
+      -v "$(pwd)/config":/tmp/docker-mailserver \
+      -ti tvial/docker-mailserver:latest generate-dkim-domain name_of_domain

 Now the keys are generated, you can configure your DNS server by just pasting the content of `config/opendkim/keys/domain.tld/mail.txt` in your `domain.tld.hosts` zone.

 Note: you can also manage email accounts, DKIM keys and more with the [setup.sh convenience script](https://github.com/tomav/docker-mailserver/wiki/Setup-docker-mailserver-using-the-script-setup.sh).